snt94/First-Website/README.md

-# Website_FirstTest
+# Doação Divertida
-This repo is just a test.
-When I created this I didn't know about HTML and CSS, just some things that I saw from my friend.
+This repo is abandoned.
+Probably I will be back with a better website.